Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 ## Share Environment details and confirm pre-requisites
 The workshop owner should share with the attendees:
 - Designated Tanzu Platform for k8s URL, Org and Project
-- vSphere environment url, credentials and Supervisor name used to register in Tanzu Platform
+- vSphere environment url, credentials, Supervisor name used to register in Tanzu Platform, and Supervisor namespace

 All workshop participants to verify they are all set with steps in [Workshop Attendee pre-requisites](../lab-platform-engineer/00-prerequisites.md#workshop-attendee-pre-requisites)